Kaumualiʻi Highway Improvements, Anonui Street TO Maluhia Road

 - Develop conceptual alternatives

-Refine Alternatives - February - September 2025
+Refine Alternatives - Winter - Fall 2025

-Select a Build Alternative - October 2025
+Select a Build Alternative - Fall 2025

-Issue "decision document" - October 2026
+Issue "decision document" - Fall 2026

 Frequently Asked Questions